 See all problems of the 2004 Ford F-150.

 The contact owns 1997 Ford F-150.
 The contact stated that after receiving notification of NHTSA campaign I. D. 11v385000 (fuel system, gasoline: storage: tank assembly: mounting) the contact took the vehicle to the dealer.
 The dealer stated that the fuel straps were corroded.
 The dealer was unable to perform the recall remedy due to the severity of the corrosion on the fuel tank straps.
 The contact called the manufacturer regarding the recall repair and was advised that the manufacturer the fuel tank mount would have to be repaired at the contact's expense.
 The vehicle was not repaired.
 The failure mileage was 150,000.
 The consumer stated the frame bracket had rotted and the recall could not be performed.
 The consumer stated the vehicle has a slight hesitation, there was a noise when the gear was in drive, the brakes felt spongy, the brake line had to be replaced, as well as the brakes, calipers and hoses.
 Updated 04/17/12 updated 04/25/lj

 See all problems of the 1997 Ford F-150.

-The car is a 2007 Ford f150.
 My truck starting having brakes problems (vibration when stopping) at around 25,000 miles.
 Took it in to dealership for inspection with 29,000 miles on it.
 Ended up machining all rotors (not under warranty).
 I'm now experiencing the same problem at 42,000 miles.
 I believe the rotors and calipers are severely undersized considering the weight of the truck.
 I suggest that Ford make good on the next brake job.
 Had a 88 chevy p/u and went 75,000 miles before replacing the front pads.
 Ford has erred on it's engineering.
-The failure date was Tuesday, June 9, 2009.

 See all problems of the 2007 Ford F-150.